 But, posts made up of only short sentences are sometimes HARD-to-read.
 Breaking ideas into shorter sentences can interrupt reading flow.
 The monotony of endless short sentences can also affect attention span.
 So moderation of sentence length is crucial.

-When to ignore the red/orange bullet point — Examples: Hubspot & B2C
+When to ignore the “shorten the sentences” bullet [Examples: Hubspot & Business 2 Community]

 - Yoast [long sentences]: 47.8% of the sentences contain more than 20 words — failed